xianfengyuan/web-service-gin/README.md

 - POST /albums
 - DELETE /albums/:id

-Docker image is created automatically using github action
+Docker image is created automatically using github action.
+MongoDB atlas DB is used for persistent data.